nehajoshi9/TaskWise/README.md

 # TaskWise

-**TaskWise** is a full-stack productivity app for managing tasks and notes, featuring a modern web app (Next.js), a mobile app (React Native/Expo), and a Convex backend with AI-powered features.
+**TaskWise** is a full-stack productivity app for managing tasks, featuring a modern web app (Next.js), a mobile app (React Native/Expo), and a Convex backend with AI-powered features.

 ---